xpack/web-jekyll/pages/install.md

 the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).

-{% include tip.html content="The usual method is to install Node with administrative rights;
+{% include tip.html content="Due to a misconception, some distributions
+offer to install Node with administrative rights; this is not a problem for Node, but will also require administrative right for using npm and xpm;
-however, the prefered method is to install it in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
+to simplify maintenance, the prefered method is to install Node/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
 Regardless how and where it is installed, the `node`